project-gemmi/gemmi/docs/cif-parser.rst

 Strings are stored in ``std::string`` and it is fast enough.
 Mainstream C++ standard libraries have short string optimization (SSO) for up to 15 or 22 characters, which covers most of the values in mmCIF files.

-Many CIF readers do not store comments, as they are not part of the data.
-In our case we may want to read, manipulate and save mmCIF file preserving as much of the original file as possible.
-So we record the order of items, comments and line breaks (but for now not any other whitespaces).